s116821/ReMarkableReaderBuddy/README.md

 - Ensure the outline is complete (no gaps)

 ### Touch trigger not working
-- Verify the trigger corner setting (default is **lower-right**)
+- Verify the trigger corner setting (default is **lower-left**)
 - Make sure you're using your hand/finger, not the pen
+- **Hold for 3 full seconds** - a quick tap won't trigger
 - The trigger zone is 68x68 pixels in the specified corner
-- Try touching and holding for a moment before releasing
+- Keep your finger still in the zone for the full duration

 ### X appears on my question page instead of answer
 If you see an X drawn in the bottom-right corner of your question page, it means the app could not find a valid answer page.
 This happens when: